 Trendy and unusual for Madikeri

-So, towards the end of our stay, we were pleasantly surprised to discover Abeo’s Kitchen, a trendy little café that—as far as we could tell—was the only place in town that served western food.
-It turned out that the proprietors Nishanth and his wife—who was also the chef—ran a restaurant in Bangalore before opening Abeo’s Kitchen.
+Towards the end of our stay, we were pleasantly surprised to discover Abeo’s Kitchen, a trendy little café that—as far as we could tell—was the only place in town that served western food.
+It turned out that the proprietors Nishanth and his wife—who was also the chef—had run a restaurant in Bangalore before opening Abeo’s Kitchen.
 This definitely shone through in the food, because this was the only restaurant in Madikeri we visited more than once!
 If you’re ever there, I recommend the mushroom jaffle—a toasted sandwich—to vegetarians (Nishanth speaks highly of their pulled-pork burger, so I guess meat eaters will have to take his word for it).

 Another thing that we found out (and that isn’t mentioned in most Coorg travel guides) was that many restaurants were only open for dinner between 8:00 and 9:00 PM, so if you’re in Madikeri, you might want to plan your evening around that.

 The undergrowth has leeches